AdeptJ/adeptj-runtime/README.md

 **Built upon**

 1. High performance [Undertow](http://undertow.io/) web server.
-2. [OSGi](https://www.osgi.org) Framework R7(Apache [Felix](http://felix.apache.org/) as implementation).
+2. [OSGi](https://www.osgi.org) Framework R8(Apache [Felix](http://felix.apache.org/) as implementation).

 **Minimal runnable jar is ~30MB in size with below mentioned modules, starts in ~2500ms and low on resources**

 **Modules:**

 1. Dependency Injection (OSGi Declarative Services).
-2. JAX-RS 2.1 (RESTEasy v4.5.3) with JWT support.
+2. JAX-RS 2.1 (RESTEasy v4.6.0) with JWT support.
 3. JWT module for creating and verifying the JWTs.
-4. Persistence(SQL/NO-SQL) layer - JPA(EclipseLink v2.7.7) or MyBatis v3.5.4 or MongoDB v4.0.2.
+4. Persistence(SQL/NO-SQL) layer - JPA(EclipseLink v2.7.8) or MyBatis v3.5.6 or MongoDB v4.4.3.
-5. Hikari JDBC Connection Pool Provider(Only if JPA or MyBatis is opted).
+5. Hikari(v4.0.2) JDBC Connection Pool Provider(Only if JPA or MyBatis is opted).
-6. Caffeine cache.
+6. Caffeine(v3.0) cache.
 7. Logback loggers - add or remove loggers in running server which will survive the server restart.
 8. Crypto module for hashing(BCrypt,PBKDF2WithHmacSHA256 or 384 or 512) and encryption/decryption with (AES/GCM/NoPadding).
-9. Java Bean Validation(Hibernate Validator).
+9. Java Bean Validation(Hibernate Validator v6.0.2).

 Most of the services are highly configurable using OSGi Configuration Admin.